Authentication Flow

 Step 2: Protect API Requests

-Add a request interceptor in your Axios instance (api.js
+Add a request interceptor in your Axios instance (api.js) to include the authentication token:

 api.interceptors.request.use(